pavarte/PCHIC-ABC-Prediction/README.md

 ## Tips and Comments

-* We thank the Fulco, Nasser, Engreitz et al for developing the original ABC model and making the codebase accessible.
+* We thank Fulco, Nasser, Engreitz et al for developing the original ABC model and making the codebase accessible.
 * We found that the exact cutoff threshold depends on how noisy the input data is.
 We therefore recommend plotting log(Expression) against the number of enhancers using different thresholds, then selecting a value that balances having enough enhancers with reliable expression prediction at higher enhancer counts.
 * Please note the expression file should be tab separated with no column names...